ClarkRichardson/COSC310Project2/README.md

 Language Toolkits:

+Sentiment Analysis (Stanford CoreNLP)
+This toolkit is used to evaluate the tone of a review left by the user and appends a rating (out of 5) to the review.
+Example snippet:
+Bot: It seems that you want to leave a review.
+Can you tell me which product you would like to review?
+You -> table
+Bot: Great, you would like to review table!
+Please leave your review now and I will submit it.
+You -> I really love the table that I bought.
+I think that it has been a wonderful addition to my house!
+Bot: Based on my Stanford algorithm, I have determined that your review will be rated as 5 stars!
+*Review will be stored with [5 stars] appended to the user's input.

 New Method:
 A new method was added called moving.
 The user selects an amount of each of the furniture that they want moved and an address they want it to be moved to.